Saturday, August 13, 2022

 Room-sized Heating and Cooling

-One building had a meeting room that was in almost constant use, from early in the morning til late at night, way pass the time when the rest of the building was emptied.
+One building had a meeting room that was in almost constant use, from early in the morning til late at night, way past the time when the rest of the building was emptied.
 The most cost-effective solution there turned out to be to go ahead and tune down the entire building at night to save energy, and just install a small heating and cooling system for that one meeting room that was in use most of the time.

 Consideration is also given to the age of specific buildings, the amount of insulation they have, the amount of window glass that faces the sun at certain times of the day - just some of the factors that go into adjusting heating and cooling to keep the folks inside comfortable.